Trupti1594/Data-structures/code_logic.md

   - Their are 2 approches
     - use sorting to sort array , the last2nd element of an array will be the 2nd largest.
 Time complexity will be O(nlogn) if using merge or quick sort.
-    - using 2 varibles "large" and "2ndlarge".Initially consider 2ndlarge element as -1 (if array contains only positive values) or "INT_MIN(defiend in <limits.h>)"if elments are negative.
+    - using 2 varibles "large" and "2ndlarge"Time Complexity: O(N), Single-pass solution
+and Space Complexity: O(1).Initially consider 2ndlarge element as -1 (if array contains only positive values) or "INT_MIN(defiend in <limits.h>)"if elments are negative.
 It is based on the logic that if a no. is greater than(NOTE: here dont take arr[current]as >=large just take arr[current]>large beacuse if you take = then we wont be able to find 2nd largest element) the no. stored in "large" then the no.stored in the "large" will go to "2ndlarge".
         - If the current element is larger than ‘large’ then update "2ndlarge" with "large" and "large" with current element.
         - Else if the current element is larger than "2ndlarge" but lesser then the "large" then we update the variable 2ndlarge with current element.